nss-evening-web-development/bangazon-hip-hop-pizza-and-wangs-docs/documentation/mvp/tickets.md

 - **Given**: An authenticated cashier
 - **When**: They close an order.
 - **Then**:
-    - A new revenue node is created capturing:
+    - A new revenue record is created capturing:
         - Total Order Amount (including tip)
         - Date of the order closure
         - Payment Type
         - Tip Amount
         - Order Type

 ---

 ### **View Total Revenue**